 Arequipa is also known for its location on Peru’s ‘Ring of Fire’, nestled among the volcanoes and subject to frequent eruptions and earthquakes.
 While walking down the street you’ll suddenly catch a glimpse of El Misti or Chachani towering above the skyline and be reminded of where you are.
 Some spots to get great views of the surrounding volcanoes include Yanahuara (a 20 minute walk from Plaza de Armas), and some of the restaurants and bars dotted around town have rooftop terraces so keep your eyes peeled for those.

 Other Things to do in Arequipa

-Many people use Arequipa as a base for the Colca Canyon hike.
+Many people use Arequipa as a base for the Colca Canyon hike, one of the best hikes in Peru.
 Every hotel and hostel in Arequipa will be able to arrange a tour to the Colca Canyon for you, or you could choose to visit independently.
 I advise the 3-day Colca Canyon hike if you have time, which is less stress on your knees.
 After the trek to Machu Picchu I couldn’t handle any more hiking, and even had to take a mule up from the bottom of the canyon!
 It is worth the effort though, and it is one of the few places in the world you can see the Andean Condor in the wild.